adaltas/node-nikita/docs/content/usages/local_remote.md

   For an encrypted private key, this is the passphrase used to decrypt it.
 Default: (none)

 * `tryKeyboard` (boolean)
-  Try keyboard-interactive user authentication if primary user authentication method fails.
+  Try keyboard-interactive user authentication if the primary user authentication method fails.
 Default: `false`

 * `pingInterval` (integer)
   How often (in milliseconds) to send SSH-level keepalive packets to the server.
 Default: `60000`